RC31 Awards for Best Book and for Best Article

 These awards are made on the basis of scholarly merit – in particular, the insight offered in the work and the potential of the work to influence other migration scholars’ future research on related topics.

-Award process will re-open in late 2021, for awards to be presented at the ISA World Congress in 2022.
+The award process will re-open in late 2022, for awards to be presented at the ISA World Congress in 2023.
 Details about the submission process will be communicated to RC31 members by email.

 Awards made at the ISA Forum, February 2021